plus3it/terraform-aws-codecommit-flow-ci/README.md

 with the status of the CodeBuild job.
 CodeCommit does not have anything like the GitHub Status API or Checks API, so these comments at least allow users to get updates on whether the CI passed/failed right within the pull request.

+The `on-demand` module is different in that it has no Lambda, and no CloudWatch Event to trigger it.
+Instead, it is expected that the user will trigger the job "on demand" using the StartBuild API, or otherwise integrate it into their own workflow.

 ## A complete example workflow